The complex structure of the Teichm\"uller space of circle diffeomorphisms in the Zygmund smooth class: Pre-Schwarzian derivatives

 We examine the structure of $\widetilde {\mathcal T}_Z$ and the pre-Schwarzian derivative map $\Psi:{\rm Bel}_Z(\mathbb D^*) \to \widetilde {\mathcal T}_Z$.
 The strategy is to factorize the Schwarzian derivative map $\Phi$ by $\Psi$ and to bring the properties of $\Phi$ to $\Psi$.
 Due to the relation $S_f=(P_f)'-(P_f)^2/2$, we consider the following map $\Lambda$ satisfying $\Lambda \circ \Psi=\Phi$.

 \begin{lemma} The map $\Lambda:B_Z(\mathbb D) \to A_Z(\mathbb D)$ defined by $\Lambda(\psi)=\psi''-\frac{1}{2}(\psi')^2$ is holomorphic. \end{lemma}

-\begin{proof} It is obvious that $\Lambda$ is G\^ateaux holomorphic.
+\begin{proof} It is easy to see that $\Lambda$ is G\^ateaux holomorphic.
 Hence, to prove that $\Lambda$ is holomorphic, it suffices to show that $\Lambda$ is locally bounded.
 See \cite[p.28]{Bour}.
 The local boundedness can be verified as follows.

 Let $\psi \in B_Z(\mathbb D)$.
 Then $\psi'' \in A_Z(\mathbb D)$ with $\Vert \psi'' \Vert_{A_Z} \leq \Vert \psi \Vert_{B_Z}$ by definition.
 Moreover, for any $\phi \in B_Z(\mathbb D)$, we have $\phi'\psi' \in A_Z(\mathbb D)$ with $\Vert \phi'\psi' \Vert_{A_Z} \lesssim \Vert \phi \Vert_{B_Z}\Vert \psi \Vert_{B_Z}$, and in particular, $\Vert (\psi')^2 \Vert_{A_Z} \lesssim \Vert \psi \Vert_{B_Z}^2$.
 Indeed,